tigera/docs/calico-enterprise/network-policy/default-deny.mdx

 We recommend that you create a global default deny policy *after you complete writing policy for the traffic that you want to allow*.
 Use the stage policy feature to get your allowed traffic working as expected, then lock down the cluster to block unwanted traffic.
 The following steps summarizes the best practice:

 1. Create a staged global default deny policy.
-It will shows all the traffic that would be blocked if it were converted into a deny.
+It will show all the traffic that would be blocked if it were converted into a deny.
 1. Create other network policies to individually allow the traffic shown as blocked in step 1, until no connections are denied.
 1. Convert the staged global network policy to an enforced policy.